 - experiencing discrimination and stigma

-- the death of someone close to you
+- bereavement (losing someone close to you)

 - severe or long-term stress